telefonicaid/fiware-orion/doc/manuals/orion-api.md

 _**Request payload**_

-The request payload must be an NGSIv2 notification payload, as described in section [Notification Messages](#notification-messages).
+The request payload must be an Orion notification payload, as described in section [Notification Messages](#notification-messages).

 Example: